tjlawal/manic/README.md

 - `render` (`render_`): This is an abstract API for rendering using either software rasterization or either of the various GPU APIs under a common interface.
 This currently also implements the drawing API but it would be refactored to strictly implement the rendering APIs.
+- `draw` (`draw_`): This implements the API that implements the drawing mechanisms.
+They are called by things around the codebase draw to a buffer.